 Just because students are leaving traditional four-year bachelor’s degrees behind doesn’t mean they’re turning their backs on education altogether.
 Dropouts are considering continuing their education in a number of ways, including coding bootcamps (26%), certificate or job training programs (25%), and vocational or trade schools (22%).

 Nearly 2 in 5 dropouts anticipate eventually returning to school

 The majority of students who are quitting school this fall indicated an openness to one day returning and completing their degrees.

 Thirty-six percent of students who are leaving school say it’s ‘very likely’ that they will return to school and finish their degree at some point, while 33% say that’s ‘somewhat likely.’

 As for the remaining 31% of students, they predict that it’s ‘very unlikely’ that there will be any more college education in their future.

 All data found within this report derives from a survey commissioned by Intelligent.com and conducted online by survey platform Pollfish.
 In total, 1,250 Americans aged 18-54 were surveyed.
 To qualify for the survey, each respondent had to currently be enrolled in a bachelor’s degree program, with an expected graduation date of 2023 or later.
 Appropriate respondents were found via a screening question and Pollfish’s screening tools.
 This survey was conducted from April 15-17, 2022.
 All respondents were asked to answer all questions truthfully and to the best of their abilities.
-For full survey data, please email Content Marketing Specialist Kristen Scatton at [email protected].
+Any questions can be directed to [email protected].